 Shahmima Akhtar joined the Royal Historical Society in July 2019 as Past and Present Fellow: Race, Ethnicity & Equality in History.
 Over the next two years Shahmima will work with the Royal Historical Society and the Institute for Historical Research … Continue reading A Cultural History of Irish Identity on Display

 The Royal Historical Society Working Group on LGBT+ histories and historians has launched its survey of the profession.
-Continue reading RHS Launches its LGBT+ Survey 2019
+Continue reading RHS LGBT+ Survey 2019